DFE-Digital/get-into-teaching-app/app/views/content/assessment-only-providers.md

 inset_text:
   international-content:
     text: |-
-      If you’re a non-UK citizen, you should contact <a href="#non-uk">training providers who assess international teachers</a>.
+      If you’re a non-UK citizen, you should contact <a href="#group--non-uk">training providers who assess international teachers</a>.
 None of the other UK regional or national providers can help with non-UK enquiries.
 Please do not contact them if you are not in the UK.
     color: grey
 keywords:
   - Assessment Only